-I can’t even begin to describe how much this house means to me and to finally have somewhere I can call my own.
+I can’t even begin to describe how much this house means to me and to have somewhere I can finally call my own.

-The agent sent me a text with a proposed time and date after getting hold of my number from the 99.co app, and I went down thinking it was an appointment I arranged.
-I went to view three houses after work that fated day and I almost didn’t make it to this one because I was so tired, but when I went down, I realized this house was pretty remarkable.
-It has one of the best feng shui structure I’ve ever seen and I never thought I’d had the fortune to get something like this.
+The agent sent me a text with a proposed time and date after getting hold of my number from the 99.co app, and I went down thinking it was an appointment I had arranged.
+I went to view three houses after work that fated day, and I almost didn’t make it to this one because I was so tired, but when I went down, I realized this house was pretty remarkable.
+It has one of the best feng shui structures I’ve ever seen, and I never thought I’d had the fortune to get something like this.
 Take a look below:

-Technically speaking, there is no 旺山旺向 structure in Period 9 running from 2024 to 2044, but there are still certain facing directions that are deemed the best out of the 24 possibilities.
-Getting the facing direction right is still very important even in Period 9.
-What this means is that this house satisfies the criteria for both 8 Mansions and Flying Stars, the two methods I combine to use when I conduct my feng shui audits.
+Technically speaking, there is no 旺山旺向 structure in Feng Shui Period 9 running from 2024 to 2044, but there are still certain facing directions that are deemed the best out of the 24 possibilities.
+Getting the facing direction right is still very important, even in Period 9.
+What this means is that this house satisfies the criteria for both 8 Mansions and Flying Stars, the two methods I combine use when I conduct my feng shui audits.

 The previous owners of this house all ended up doing very well, with the first two now living in landed bungalows and the third one upgrading to a condominium.
 I’ll be the 4th owner of this house.
-I guess 旺山旺向 really does have it’s magic.
+I guess 旺山旺向 really does have its magic.
 I am NOT making this up for the sake of content.
 Take a look:

 I’m not sure if everyone knows this, but I’ve been renting a small room in a HDB apartment for close to 4 years now.
 For my visitors from overseas, a HDB apartment is basically public housing.
-My life really turned around in these 4 years, and the funny thing is that when I first chose this house, I didn’t look at the feng shui at all.
-Firstly because 4 years ago was when I first started this sideline of mine and haven’t got a lot of time in the field, so I’ve not developed this ‘occupational hazard’ yet.
-The second reason is because the landlords are the nicest people on earth, and that’s all that mattered to me back then.
+My life really turned around in these four years, and the funny thing is that when I first chose this house, I didn’t look at the feng shui at all.
+Firstly because 4 years ago was when I started this sideline of mine four years ago, and I haven’t got a lot of time in the field, so I’ve not developed this ‘occupational hazard’ yet.
+The second reason is that the landlords are the nicest people on earth, and that’s all that mattered to me back then.
 Without them, I would have been homeless due to the complications happening back home.